Join Us

 2. The larger the membership, the easier it will be to get a more accurate sense of what the fans genuinely want and feel.
 A large membership will allow us to put questionnaires out to the membership and get a meaningful response back.

-3. The admin costs of the Trust will be broadly the same regardless of the size of the membership.
+3. The administration costs of the Trust are broadly the same regardless of the size of the membership.
 A larger membership will allow the Trust to have a greater surplus of funds which can be put towards specific aspects of the Club’s business or associated community projects.
-For instance, in the past the Supporters Trust has donated a couple of road bikes as suggested by the physio team to support player rehab, sponsored the kit for the ball boys and donated first aid kits and training jackets to support the Inverness Street League.
+For instance, in the past the Trust has donated a couple of road bikes as suggested by the physio team to support player rehab, sponsored the kit for the ballboys, donated first aid kits and training jackets to support the Inverness Street League, and sponsored training kit for the ICT WFC Academy Under 16s squads.

 4. A larger membership makes social events more viable, thereby further increasing the potential of providing targeted support to the Club.
 More members means more people to share the workload and increased opportunity for members to socialise and get to know more of their fellow supporters.